TeddyCho/TeddyCho.github.io/_posts/2015-05-20-where-do-volumes-go.md

 We can also look at the way volumes were spread out over exchanges based on time of day.

-It's clear that Regular trading volume dwarfs the volume during Open, Close, and AfterHours.
+It's clear that Regular trading volume dwarfs the volume during Open, Close, and After-Hours.
 From now on, we will exclude volume from the Regular bucket.

 For the different symbols, let's take a look at how volumes were distributed across exchange per time of day.

+## Exchange Volumes and Market Shares Over 2014
+This is the stacked area graph for **Regular** volume over 2014.
+This is the stacked area graph for **Open** volume over 2014.
+This is the stacked area graph for **Close** volume over 2014.
+This is the stacked area graph for **After-Hours** volume over 2014.

-%% Some Notes
+## Some Notes
-Running my code on the above data, rows, took seconds on a 2.4 GHz/4GB laptop.
+Running my code on the above data, consisting 64209422 rows, took 495 seconds on a 2.4 GHz/4GB laptop.

 Some trades had an exchange code which did not correspond to anything listed in the [spec sheet](www.nyxdata.com/doc/224904).

 <div class="message">